Emacs: The Everything and Anything Editor

 Here are some other pages with neato stuff for Emacs.

-- Effective Emacs is an excellent collection of tips for elevating your Emacs skills.
+in Emacs to manage packages - Effective Emacs is an excellent collection of tips for elevating your Emacs skills.

 - Tutorial: Emacs for Programmers